-- Success in pre-requisite courses (where appropriate)
+- Success in pre-requisite courses (where appropriate) - Teacher recommendation

-- MCAS scores (where appropriate)

-- Teacher recommendation

 MHS offers several courses at this level providing an intellectually stimulating experience.
 Students interested in an academic challenge requiring analysis, synthesis, and evaluation of difficult subject matter are encouraged to apply for advanced placement courses.
 Summer work may be required.
 AP candidates are required to attend AP meetings in the spring.